-The Africa Programme has a long track record of producing outputs and analysis on developments during and between election cycles, including through structured debates with presidential contenders, civil society, and technocratic figures ahead of elections in Kenya, Nigeria, Zimbabwe and the DRC.
-Programme staff have participated in electoral observation initiatives in Liberia, Ghana and Nigeria.
-Research has also focused on tensions between authoritarian opportunism and democratic resilience, as well as on diverse governance models across the continent, including Africa's last absolute monarchy, eSwatini.
+The Africa Programme has a long track record of producing outputs and analysis on developments during and between election cycles, including through structured debates with presidential contenders, civil society, and technocratic figures ahead of elections.
+Programme staff have participated in electoral observation initiatives in Ghana.
+Liberia, Mozambique and Nigeria, in addition to pre-election assessments in Botswana, Malawi and South Africa.
+Research has also focused on tensions between authoritarian opportunism and democratic resilience, as well as on diverse governance models across the continent.

-research outputs
+70+ research outputs

-The Africa Programme produced 48 research outputs, including peer reviewed papers, book chapters, academic journal articles, expert comments, op-eds and multimedia outputs in 2023.
+The Africa Programme produced 70+ research outputs, including peer reviewed papers, book chapters, academic journal articles, expert comments, op-eds and multimedia outputs in the past year.

-80 events
+70 events

-A total of 80 events were hosted by the Africa Programme in 2023, including virtual and in-person roundtables, panel events, and international conferences.
-232 speakers
+A total of 70 events were hosted by the Africa Programme this year, including virtual and in-person roundtables, panel events, and international conferences.
+50+ policy briefings